prajaktaw16/DataMining/README.md

 Create account in Python Anywhere.
 In Files tab:
 Upload flask python and model files.
 Upload the bbc-news CSV dataset

 Click on :http://prajaktaw.pythonanywhere.com/
-Enter any of the following headlines:
+Enter any of the following headlines

 Latest headlines

 https://www.espn.com/nfl/draft2021/story/_/id/31339636/2021-nfl-draft-live-analysis-every-selection
 Collins, who won both the Bronko Nagurski Award as the nation's top defensive player and the Bednarik Award as the defensive player of year, isn't the issue here.
 It's the decision to take him.
 Collins